MicrosoftDocs/sql-docs/docs/integration-services/lesson-4-1-copying-the-lesson-3-package.md

 ---
 # Lesson 4-1: Copy the Lesson 3 package

-In this task, you'll create a copy of the Lesson 3.dtsx package from Lesson 3.
+In this task, you create a copy of the Lesson 3.dtsx package from Lesson 3.
 If you did not complete lesson 3, you can add the completed lesson 3 package that is included with the tutorial to the project, and then make a copy of it to work with.
-You'll use this new copy throughout the rest of Lesson 4.
+You use this new copy throughout the rest of Lesson 4.

 ## Create the Lesson 4 package